• Product

 • Adobe Creative Cloud

 PaaS provides a powerful development platform with programming languages, web-based APIs, and processes that allow software developers to create cloud-based applications.
-The PaaS provider fully manages the underlying infrastructure.
-Moreover, the platform automatically configures infrastructure resources across user-created environments.
+The PaaS provider fully manages the underlying infrastructure and automatically configures infrastructure resources across user-created environments.

 Some popular PaaS providers include: